-The Hypermind prediction market is a forecasting contest on geopolitical, business and economic issues.
-It is designed to consolidate the informed guesses of thousands of brains worldwide into accurate probabilities.
-For instance, on the eve of 2020, the market judges that Donald Trump is 51% likely to be reelected president of the USA next November, compared to 40% for another man to replace him, or 9% for a woman.
+For instance, on the eve of 2020, the market judged that Donald Trump was a 51% chance of being reelected President of the USA the following November, compared to a 40% chance for another man to replace him, or 9% for a woman.
 (All our predictions are published in real time here.)

 As this example shows, the prediction market is not a binary oracle that states with certainty what will or won’t happen.
 Its pronouncements are more subtle.
 It doesn’t say that the next president of the USA won’t be a woman, it says that there is currently 91% probability that it will be a man.